 Get ready for the questions

-Especially for college presentations, questions and discussions are very important parts of the presenting process.
+Especially for college presentation for high school students, questions and discussions are very important parts of the presenting process.
 The audience or the professor may ask you to clarify something, or state the viewpoint that contrasts with yours.
 Don’t be afraid of the questions.
 Instead, think of them this way: you are an expert in your topic and your answers will be valued as an expert opinion.
 To illustrate your point, don’t hesitate to return to the earlier slides and demonstrate your knowledge of the presentation’s structure.

 However, it is possible that there would be questions that you can’t answer exactly.
 What to do in such cases?
 Well, you can’t possibly know everything.
 Thank for the question and try to provide your opinion on what the answer can be, based on your research for the presentation.
 If the questioner presented a different viewpoint on your topic, acknowledge it and present arguments that would defend your viewpoint.
 In other words, try to start a discussion — this move would add an interactive element to your presentation.